justinpearson/Batch-Web-Of-Science-To-Bibtex/README.md

 ## How to use

-The CSV file 'people.csv' is provided:
+The CSV file `people.csv` is provided:

 ![](Images/people.png)